Moon0316/snake3v3/README.md

 You can edit different parameters, for example

-> python rl_trainer/main.py --algo "bicnet" --epsilon 0.8
+> python rl_trainer/main.py --algo "qmix" --exp_name dev --epsilon 0.5

 - important arguments
   - --algo: ddpg/bicnet/sac/qmix
   - --exp_name: path to save models and logs
   - --epsilon: for epsilon-greedy algorithms

-Baseline performance:

 You can locally evaluation your model.